Panhole: Origin

 In the Sierra Nevada, California these features were termed weathering pits by François E. Matthes, where they are thought to indicate rock surfaces that are unglaciated or escaped more recent glaciations.
 In Sierra Nevada granitic rocks, these features have a characteristic shape such that they expand more rapidly in width than they grow in depth.
 One explanation for their conformation is because the most active environment for weathering is the zone of alternate wetting and drying along the margins of the pools that collect in the pits, the margins tend to deepen and enlarge until all points of the bottom are equally wet or dry at the same time, thus producing their characteristic shape.
 Panholes can expand from weathering and erosion but the main activity of how panholes expand is from biological weathering.
 At one time the belief was that the only agents involved with the expansion of panholes were physical weathering.

+A 2020 study concluded that weathering pits are generally formed by standing water in depressions on a flat near-horizontal rock surface due to weathering actions involving water.

+Age

+Several studies from various parts of the world have attempted to date the age of weathering pits using cosmogenic radionuclide dating and therefore ascertain the rate at which they form.
+It has been suggested that the rate of deepening of the pits follows a sigmoidal rate of change, similarly to other tafoni weathering structures, and that the rate of weathering is dependent on local climatic conditions.

+To ascertain the rate of weathering of the pits the rate of weathering of the surrounding rock surface must be controlled.
+For granite tors in the Cairngorms, one study estimated this to be 4.1 ± 0.2 mm/1000 years.